-If you’re a borrower with student loans, then there is one thing that many people would consider to be the most-important aspect of your debt: the interest rate.
+If you’re a borrower with student loans, then there is one thing that many people would consider to be the most important aspect of your debt: the interest rates.

 Although it’s often not well understood by borrowers, the interest rate on your loan plays a huge role in multiple aspects of your student loans.
 Your interest rate can affect how much you pay over the life of your loans, how quickly you pay off your loans, and even what options are best for you when looking to reduce the cost of your loans.